dsa-ou/allowed/docs/contribution.md

 - `make install`: Installs project dependencies.
 - `make update`: Updates project dependencies to their latest compatible versions.
-- `make fmt`: Formats your code in accordance with the project's style conventions.
+- `make format`: Formats your code in accordance with the project's style conventions.
 - `make lint`: Checks your code for errors.
 - `make test`: Runs all the project's tests.